Requirements Analysis Techniques with Example

 • Has a number of activities to be performed in some order

-• May affect more than one organization unit
+• May affect more than one organisational unit

 Requirement Analysis Techniques

-Requirement analysis techniques are mainly used to map the business workflow so that you can analyze, understand and make required changes to that workflow or process.
+Requirement analysis techniques map the business workflow so you can analyse, understand, and improve it.

 1. Business process modeling notation (BPMN)

-BPMN (Business Process Modeling & Notation) is a graphical representation of your business process using simple objects, which helps the organization to communicate in a standard manner.
-Various objects used in BPMN includes
+BPMN (Business Process Model and Notation) is a graphical representation of a business process using simple objects, which helps the organisation communicate in a standard manner.
+The main objects used in BPMN are:

 • Flow objects